Connect with others who understand.

 “Strange question, but has anyone had abnormal or irregular vaginal bleeding/period spotting?” asked a member of MyLupusTeam.
 “Just wondering if this, too, is a lupus thing.”

-This article will explore the kinds of abnormal vaginal bleeding people with lupus can experience and discuss some of the causes.
-Understanding the reasons behind abnormal bleeding may help you feel better prepared to manage this symptom if it arises.
+This article explores the kinds of abnormal vaginal bleeding people with lupus can experience and some of the causes.
+Understanding the reasons behind changes in your period may help you feel better prepared to manage this symptom if it comes up.

-Changes in periods or vaginal bleeding affect most people with SLE who menstruate.
-For example, a study described in the Chinese Medical Journal found that more than three-fourths of females with SLE had menstrual changes.
-The participants, who were between ages 15 and 49, experienced a variety of symptoms, including:
+Changes in periods or vaginal bleeding are common among people with SLE who menstruate.
+One study published in the Chinese Medical Journal found that more than three-fourths of participants — all female and between ages 15 and 49 — with SLE experienced menstrual changes.
+Reported symptoms included:

 • Hypomenorrhea (light bleeding) — Nearly 49 percent